Mount Whitney: What I Learned Hiking the Highest Trail in the Lower 48

 Before I knew it, my brother was landing at LAX and we were huddled in my living room shaking out our gear.
 That evening we made sure fill up on plenty of carbs and then came home early to get a proper night's sleep before heading to Lone Pine the following morning.

-Around that half mile marker we reached our first of many stream crossings and the views began to open up.
-0.3 miles later we found ourselves at the crossing of the North Fork of the Lone Pine Creek.
-This section is made famous for the downed logs that act as a bridge.
+Around the half-mile mark we hit our first of many stream crossings, and the landscape immediately started to open up.
+A few tenths of a mile later, we reached the crossing of the North Fork of Lone Pine Creek, a spot made famous by the fallen logs that serve as a makeshift bridge.

 When we finished soaking in the views at Lone Pine Lake we retraced our steps back to the Whitney trail and continued on our way.
 This next section of the trail contained a lot of switchbacks, and during this stretch we finally broke 10,000 feet and officially entered the Whitney Zone.
 I felt a pang of emotion as we crossed over 10k.
 I had never been that high in elevation and while my pack was starting to literally weigh on me, I otherwise felt great.